thnass/nakedcash/doc/tor.md

-TOR SUPPORT IN Nakedcash
+TOR SUPPORT IN nakedcash
 =======================

-It is possible to run Nakedcash as a Tor hidden service, and connect to such services.
+It is possible to run nakedcash as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others